 Most of your obligations will not be affected.
 The two key areas to consider are:

 - transferring personal data out of the UK (sections 73 and 74); and

 - receiving personal data from the EU into the UK.

 How can we transfer data out of the UK?

-On exit date, the EU member states will become third countries under Part 3.
+At the end of the transition period, the EU member states will become third countries under Part 3.
 This means the rules on international transfers for law enforcement purposes will apply to transfers from the UK to the EU.

 The general rule is that you can still transfer personal data to your partner law enforcement authorities in third countries (including EU member states) if the transfer is necessary for law enforcement purposes and the transfer is covered by a UK adequacy decision or an appropriate safeguard, or special circumstances (ie an exemption) applies.
 You can also transfer personal data to other recipients (who are not relevant authorities) if you meet some additional conditions and notify the ICO.
 For full details, read the international transfers section of our Guide to Law Enforcement Processing.

 The UK government has confirmed that there will be transitional provisions to permit transfers to EU member states and Gibraltar for law enforcement purposes on the basis of new UK adequacy regulations.
 (For law enforcement purposes, this will not extend to EEA countries outside the EU, where you should continue to consider other safeguards).